Trigger Warnings: Protecting Readers or Censoring Art?

 Trigger warnings in books have become one of those debates where both sides are partly right and neither side is listening to the other.
 One camp says warnings protect vulnerable readers.
 The other says warnings sanitize literature.
 The actual question is simpler than either side makes it: should a book tell you what’s inside before you open it?

-I’ve ghostwritten memoirs involving childhood abuse, addiction, combat trauma, sexual assault, and suicide attempts.
+I’ve ghostwritten memoirs involving childhood abuse, addiction, combat trauma, sexual assault, and suicide attempts the memoir process.
 The question of how to handle sensitive content isn’t theoretical for me.
 It comes up in nearly every memoir project I take on, usually in the first conversation with the client.

 The Case for Warnings